1-finance-logo

 Summary

-A strong recovery in the industrial sector occurs when the performance and output of industries involved in manufacturing, production, and related activities starts to move towards recovery.
+A strong recovery in the industrial sector occurs when the performance and output of industries involved in manufacturing, production, and related activities starts to move towards slowdown.

 Industrial Sector Performance Index